James Kennedy (Australian politician): Working life

 Soon after finishing his schooling in 1897 Kennedy was employed by the British Australasian Tobacco Company.
 By 1903 he had moved to the Melbourne Electric Supply Company and had gained accountancy qualifications.
 By 1920 he was chief accountant of MESC and secretary of the company seven years later.
 In 1940 he had branched out into public practice, opening an office on Collins Street, Melbourne.

 Public life

 Brighton City Council

 In 1928 Kennedy became a member of the Brighton City Council, serving as Mayor between 1932 and 1933.
 He retired as a councillor in 1945.
 While Mayor he cancelled the annual ball to buy shoes for disadvantaged children.

 Victorian Parliament

-Kennedy was elected to the Victorian Legislative Council for the Higinbotham Province in 1937 representing the United Australia Party.
+Kennedy was elected to the Victorian Legislative Council for the Higinbotham Province in June 1937 representing the United Australia Party.

-Under Premier Albert Dunstan he served in the transport and mines portfolios between September 1943 until October 1945.
-He later served under Premier Tom Hollway as Minister for public works between 1947 and 1950 and as mines minister during 1948.
+Under Premier Albert Dunstan he served in the Transport and Mines portfolios from 18 September 1943 to 2 October 1945.
+He later served under Premier Tom Hollway as Minister for Public Works between 1947 and 7 December 1948 or 1950 and as Minister of Mines 3–7 December 1948.